prof3ssorSt3v3/mad9011/docs/modules/week10/README.md

 - **Overlay and Background Blending**: Effects in Figma include blending modes, such as overlay and background effects, which enable you to combine and blend elements creatively.
 These can be used to simulate overlay effects, color adjustments, and much more.

 - **Customizability**: Effects in Figma are highly customizable.
 You can adjust their intensity, position, and size to achieve the desired visual effect.
 This level of control empowers you to create designs that look and feel authentic.

-By understanding and effectively using these styling options in Figma—strokes, corner radii, and effects—you'll be able to elevate the visual appeal of your mid-fidelity wireframes and design concepts.
-Whether you're aiming for a clean and minimalistic look, a playful and colorful style, or a realistic and immersive design, Figma's styling options provide the tools to bring your creative visions to life.